EQuimper/equimper.com/posts/build-a-rest-api-with-adonisjs-and-tdd-part-3/build-a-rest-api-with-adonisjs-and-tdd-part-3.md

 Route.get('/api/me/challenges', 'MeController.challenges').middleware(['auth'])
 ```

-Here this route is nothing to strange, we make sure user is authenticated by using the middleware auth. *We did that already :)* Only thing change is I make use of an
-other controller call MeController.
-I can have put it inside the ChallengeController but the thing is I like the controller to look like the routes path.
+Here this route is nothing too strange, we make sure user is authenticated by using the middleware auth. *We did that already :)* Only thing change is I make use of another controller call MeController.
+I can have put it inside the ChallengeController but the thing is I like the controller to look like the route's path.

 You can create a controller by running